vmware-labs/vmware-customer-connect-cli/README.md

 ## Known Issues

-- When working in a shell if you add a * to the filename arguement of the download command and you are in a directory where a file matches the pattern, your shell will replace the * to pass in the full file name.
+- When working in a shell if you add a * to the filename argument of the download command and you are in a directory where a file matches the pattern, your shell will replace the * to pass in the full file name.
 This can be worked around by wrapping the file name in single quotes, or by defining the download in a manifest yaml.
 - Some products such as horizon will not return the latest version when only a glob is provided.
 This is because the product switched naming standards meaning it breaks the sort of the version.
 - Some product descriptions don't display fully.
 This is especially true for the horizon products as they are inconsistently named, meaning it's difficult to extract the version number without taking out part of the product name.